motheblackcat/lk/README.md

 You can test the current build at https://motheblackcat.github.io/assets/build/lk.rar or in the releases.

-Patch notes v0.0.3:
+Patch notes v0.0.5:

-- New Feature: Player state kept between scenes (life and sWeapons)
-- New Feature: Simple scenes navigation
-- WIP: Added a new NPC: Juke The Menstrel
+- WIP: Added a new NPC: Juke The Menstrel (temp sprite / no animations / logic)
-- WIP: New scene to get the Axe sub-weapon from Bob The Lumberjack
-- Improvement: The jump button (space bar / A button) is now also used for dialogs opening
-- Improvement: The UI reflects the control type (gamepad / keyboard)
-- Fix: Text assets not loaded after game relaunch

 Currently Known Issues: